 DUI laws in Ohio prohibit the “operation” of a vehicle while under the influence of alcohol or drugs.
-Ohio Revised Code Section 4511.01 (HHH), defines “operation” as “to cause or have caused movement of a vehicle, streetcar, or trackless trolley.”
-They do not need to observe a suspected drunk motorist driving the vehicle, rather, the officer can use the circumstantial evidence to establish operation.
+Ohio Revised Code Section 4511.01 (HHH) defines “operation” as “to cause or have caused movement of a vehicle, streetcar, or trackless trolley.”
+They do not need to observe a suspected drunk motorist driving the vehicle; rather, the officer can use circumstantial evidence to establish the operation of the vehicle.

-Circumstantial evidence that may prove a DUI suspect was driving include the following:
+Circumstantial evidence that may prove a DUI suspect was driving includes the following:

-- An engine is running or hood that is still warm
+- The engine is running, or the hood is still warm

 - Tires tracks that are still warm